-Decision: Based on the analysis of the AC 2019-2020 results, the faculty will build upon the students learning experience by incorporating further individualized practice plans addressing weaknesses, and by providing more performing opportunities in front of a small audience (studio class, master class, elective or shared recitals).
+Decision: In AC 2019-2020 the acceptable target was met.
+Based on the analysis of the AC 2019-2020 results, the faculty will build upon the students learning experience by incorporating further individualized practice plans addressing weaknesses, and by providing more performing opportunities in front of a small audience (studio class, master class, elective or shared recitals).
 These changes will provide more opportunities for experience performing in live situations, which will in turn improve the student's ability to deal with possible performance anxiety issues, thereby continuing to push the cycle of improvement forward.

-SLO 2: Demonstrate specific knowledge in music theory and aural skills at a level to provide a basis for a professional career as a musician.
+SLO 2: Demonstrate specific knowledge in music theory and aural skills at a level to provide as basis for a professional career as a musician.